ChetHarrison/web-app/readme.md

 * plato - complexity analysis
 * jasmine - unit testing
 * istanbul - test coverage
-* requirejs - js concatination optization and minification
+* requirejs - js concatenation optimization and minification
 * imagemin - image optimization
 * connect - create servers

-It includes 2 bash scripts `bash start` and `bash stop` that will fire up web pages with dev and prod versions of the app allong with reports about the app.
+It includes 2 bash scripts `bash start` and `bash stop` that will fire up web pages with dev and prod versions of the app along with reports about the app.
 Web-App uses JSCS to enforce code style.

 ## Use ##